piperfw/xrandrctl/README.md

 reduces the brightness and blue content across all outputs listed in `minixrandr_current_values.json`.

 ## Notes
-The decision was made to store brightness and gamma values independtly of the `xrandr` program because of how long it takes to poll the latter (spot the `brightness` and `gamma` proprties in `xrandr --verbose`).
+The decision was made to store brightness and gamma values independtly of the `xrandr` program because of how long it takes to poll the latter - spot the `brightness` and `gamma` proprties in `xrandr --verbose` (the gamma values do not appear to be correct on my system).
 The one downside is that a discrepancy may arise between the stored values and the actual values, if the user decides to set the values directly using `xrandr` or the values are reset due to a system reboot, for example (this disparity will only last until the next call to `xrandrctl.py`).
 A simple way to avoid the latter is to add a call to `xrandctl.py` (or `minixrandctl.py`) reset the values of all outputs in a start-up or login script such as `~/.bash_profile`:
 ```
 python xrandctl.py --reset
 ```